-Visual Art provides students with opportunities to understand and appreciate the role of visual art in past and present traditions and cultures, as well as the contributions of contemporary visual artists and their aesthetic, historical and cultural influences.
-Students interact with artists. artworks, institutions and communities to their experiences understandings of their own and others' art practices.
+Visual Art provides students opportunities to understand and appreciate the role of visual art in past and present traditions and cultures, as well as the contributions of contemporary visual artists and their aesthetic, historical and cultural influences.
+Students interact with artists. artworks, institutions and communities to enrich their experiences and understandings of their own and others' art practices.